three-way comparison

 Of Walla, Mariana Tek, and Junocal — which is best for a single-location reformer pilates studio?

-Junocal for single-location reformer studios with 1-5 instructors where the cost gap matters operationally.
-Walla for single-location reformer studios where operator-UX polish is the deciding factor and the ~$620/month all-in cost is acceptable.
-Mariana Tek for reformer studios planning to expand to multi-location within 12-18 months where the franchise feature surface needs to exist on day one.
+Junocal for single-location reformer studios where the cost gap matters operationally — and it scales natively to multi-location up to 10 sites when you grow.
+Walla for single-location reformer studios where operator-UX polish is the deciding factor and the ~$630/month all-in cost is acceptable.
+Mariana Tek for reformer chains beyond 10 locations where the franchise feature surface needs to exist on day one.
 All three include pick-a-spot at the entry tier, all three are well-matched to reformer-specific workflows, all three handle four-mode cancellation policies.
-The structural differences are: cost (Junocal $39-$199 vs Walla ~$620 all-in vs Mariana Tek ~$300-$400), ownership (Walla and Junocal independent, Mariana Tek owned by Xplor since 2020), and multi-location depth (Mariana Tek mature, Walla and Junocal single-location-led).
+The structural differences are: cost (Junocal $15-$69 vs Walla ~$630 all-in vs Mariana Tek ~$179–285 per location), ownership (Walla and Junocal independent, Mariana Tek owned by Advent International since 2019 and now part of Xplor), and multi-location depth (Junocal native up to 10 locations with cross-location memberships and reporting, Mariana Tek mature at franchise scale).

 Two reasons, both structural.
 First, product history: Walla has been in market for around a decade with accumulated operator-UX polish — bulk operations, advanced reporting cross-filters, edge-case handling tested across thousands of studios.
 Mariana Tek has years of multi-location-specific franchise polish.
-Junocal is launching now with the same primitives but without the same accumulated polish.
-The price reflects the gap honestly.
-Second, ownership economics: Mariana Tek's $300+ pricing services the Xplor acquisition multiple from 2020.
-Junocal is independently owned and has no acquisition-driven economics to service, which makes a $39 entry price operationally sustainable.
+Junocal ships the same core features focused on the boutique shape, without a decade of accumulated breadth you may never use.
+The price reflects that focus.
+Second, ownership economics: Mariana Tek's premium pricing services the private-equity acquisition multiple from Advent International's 2019 buyout (Mariana Tek is now part of Xplor).
+Junocal is independently owned and has no acquisition-driven economics to service, which makes a $15 entry price operationally sustainable.
 Walla is also independent, so its pricing reflects the operator-UX polish premium rather than a roll-up multiple — that is the honest answer for why Walla and Junocal are both independent but priced differently.

-Is Walla's branded booking really a separate $300/month add-on?
+Is Walla's branded booking really a separate add-on?

 Yes, per Walla's published pricing structure at the time of writing (May 2026).
 The core Walla plan starts around $320/month and covers the operator dashboard, pick-a-spot, scheduling, memberships, and the standard booking widget.
-A fully-branded booking page — your domain, your logo, your colors, your photos, with no Walla branding anywhere — is a separate add-on tier priced around $300/month.
-The all-in cost for feature parity (core + branded booking) is therefore around $620/month.
+A fully-branded experience is itemized as separate published add-ons — a Branded Studio App at $149/month and a Custom Pro Website at $160/month, $309/month combined.
+The all-in cost for feature parity (core + branded add-ons) is therefore around $630/month.
 Mariana Tek includes branded booking in the core plan.
-Junocal includes six storefront themes on every plan from Starter at $39, hosted at junocal.com/yourstudio.
-Over a year, the branded-booking cost difference alone between Walla and Junocal is approximately $5,000-$6,500.
+Junocal includes six storefront themes on every plan from Starter at $15, hosted at junocal.com/yourstudio.
+Over a year, the branded-booking cost difference alone between Walla and Junocal is approximately $3,500-$3,700.

 Multi-location reformer chains: Mariana Tek or Junocal?

-Junocal handles single-location reformer studios with multi-room pick-a-spot on Studio at $99 — meaningfully cheaper than Mariana Tek with equivalent scheduling primitives.
-For independent multi-location operations, Junocal supports one account per location with its own branded URL, Stripe Connect, team, and pricing; total cost across two independent locations typically stays below Mariana Tek's multi-location pricing.
-Chain-architecture features (single membership across sites, location-specific pricing, central instructor scheduling, franchise reporting) are roadmap items rather than today's product.
-Get in touch at hello@junocal.com if you're a 3+ location chain (Solidcore, Forma, and similar are well-known established Mariana Tek chains) and we'll talk through timing and current fit.
+Junocal handles reformer studios with multi-room pick-a-spot on Studio at $29 — meaningfully cheaper than Mariana Tek with the same scheduling features.
+Junocal supports multi-location natively up to 10 locations from a single account, with cross-location memberships, per-location pricing, and cross-location reporting built in; total cost across multiple locations typically stays well below Mariana Tek's per-location pricing.
+Only very-large-franchise central-HQ needs — like a central instructor pool spanning dozens of sites — are beyond scope today.
+Get in touch at hello@junocal.com if you're a chain beyond 10 locations (Solidcore, Forma, and similar are well-known established Mariana Tek chains) and we'll talk through timing and current fit.

 Is the Walla operator-UX polish really that much better?